Healthdirect Free Australian health advice you can count on.

 The part of the body that is being scanned will be put into position and gently secured.
 Special coils are placed around it, usually in a pad or frame, to pick up signals from your body so the computer can create the images.

-The table will then be moved in and out of the tunnel in the MRI scanner.
+During the scan, the table will move in and out of the tunnel in the MRI scanner.

 What does an MRI scan feel like?